arkon108/book-reviews/summaries/005-ego-is-the-enemy.md

 Part I - Aspire
 ------

 The part starts with a letter from Isocrates to Demonicus, around 374 BC.
 The letter was written after Demonicus lost his father at a young age, and knowing how ambitious he was Isocrates warned him of dangers of unbounded ambition.
-He told him to be modest, just and self-controlled, that nobody can stand arrogance and to abhor flatterers as they are deceivers, if trusted, injure those who trust them.
+He told him to be modest, just and self-controlled, that nobody can stand arrogance and to abhor flatterers as they are deceivers.
+And when you trust flatterers and sweet-talkers, you get hurt.
 He told him to be slow in deliberation but prompt in execution and to constantly train his intelect "for the greatest thing in the smallest compass is a sound mind in a human body".

-Those words made way to Shakespeare who later wrote in Hamlet
+Those words made way to Shakespeare, who later wrote
 > This above all: to thine own self be true, And it must follow, as the night the day, Thou canst not then be false to any man.
 Farewell.
 My blessing season this in thee!

 With these precepts in mind, we are told a story of William Tecumseh Sherman, possibly the greatest American general and strategic thinker, and most likely the _only person to turn down the presidency of the USA_.
-His life story shows a person who was slow to accept position and always realistic in strategic thinking.
+His life story shows a person who was slow to accept positions and always realistic in strategic thinking.
 Being humble kept him aware of the realities of the Civil War and enabled him to achieve significant victories.

 He advised his friend Grant to be wary of the glittering praise and not to take it seriously.
 Unfortunately, Grant didn't listen and proceeded to have a terrible political career, dying a bitter man.